learn-co-curriculum/ruby-repl-puts/README.md

 %%%

-<a href='https://learn.co/lessons/ruby-repl-puts' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-repl-puts' title='Let's test some Repls'>Let's test some Repls</a> on Learn.co and start learning to code for free.</p>